nadavgu/matilda/TBD.md

 What can you expect to be added to this project?

-- Callbacks from java to python
 - Android support
 - Plugins
 - Java method hooking
 - Native (C/C++) agent side support
+- Accessing java classes across java classloader boundaries